reeseaustin55/Gwyddion_2_Python_Code/README.md

 similar to the batch scripts provided previously.
 The time span between the first and last source ``.ibw`` file is divided by the requested video duration to compute a playback speed multiplier such as ``4X``; that multiplier is appended to each rendered video filename.
-By default the concat manifest records per- frame durations and ffmpeg runs in variable-frame-rate mode so playback follows the requested length while duplicating frames to maintain a constant playback rate of 30 fps.
-Supplying `--video-fps 0` (or an explicit value) lets advanced users fall back to the pure-duration behaviour or pick a different constant rate.
-Enabling
-`--split-scans` (or the corresponding GUI checkbox) additionally produces UP and DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.
+Capture timestamps are honoured by default so frame durations reflect the original acquisition cadence while duplicated frames maintain a constant 30 fps playback.
+The new `--uniform-frame-duration` flag (and GUI checkbox) skips the timestamp logic and gives every frame the same exposure, which can help when capture metadata is sparse.
+Supplying `--video-fps 0` (or an explicit value) lets advanced users fall back to pure-duration behaviour or pick a different constant rate.
+Enabling `--split-scans` (or the corresponding GUI checkbox) additionally produces UP and DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.